• Apply now

 How this course will make you industry ready

-You'll also have the opportunity to interact with potential employers though your final-year capstone project, in which you will work on real-world problems presented by industry.
+You'll also have the opportunity to interact with potential employers though your final-year capstone project, in which you will work on real-world industry problems.

 What jobs can the Computing (Advanced) course lead to?